openstack/python-novaclient/README.rst

         aggregate-details   Show details of the specified aggregate. aggregate-list      Print a list of all aggregates. aggregate-remove-host
-                            Remove the specified host from the specfied aggregate. aggregate-set-metadata
+                            Remove the specified host from the specified aggregate. aggregate-set-metadata
                             Update the metadata associated with the aggregate. aggregate-update    Update the aggregate's name and optionally